nazhudha/css---NES-CSS-Dialogue/README.md

-# NESS CSS Dialogue
+# NESS CSS Pokemon Dialogue
-Fun, quirky use of NESS CSS to create some Dialogue
+Fun, quirky use of NESS CSS Library to create some Pokemon Dialogue.

 [See Live Demo](https://nazhudha.github.io/css---NES-CSS-Dialogue/)